Sally is a writer, speaker, and communications coach. She teaches her clients how to express themselves with power and impact.

 - Choose your paint colors.
 No more boring corporate beige!
 Paint the wall above your desk a color that makes you feel creative and full of positive energy.

-A Glimpse Into a Few Famous Writers' Hideouts
+5. Glimpse Into a Few Famous Writers' Hideouts for Inspiration

 The most important thing in designing your writing space is that it makes you feel like a serious writer, with serious work to do—even if you are writing as a hobby.
 A good writing space will inspire you to be disciplined.
 It will make sitting down to work every day feel like a treat.